 Leave space for life to happen

 The car will break down, someone will get sick, people will need things the unexpected always happens.
 When we pack our schedules to the gills, we have no space for life to happen without everything exploding.
-When I add something to my schedule, I try and make sure there is space for two additional things because inevitably life will happen.
+When I add something to my schedule, I try and make sure there is space for two additional things because inevitably life will happen, plus I’m dealing with time blindness.

 Guard your yes (and your time)